← Illusions of Work

 A principal engineer at an online fashion marketplace flags a risk in an architecture review.
 The risk is acknowledged but deprioritised.
 She points out that a commitment made to the board cannot be delivered as described.
 She is told to “find a way.”
 She suggests an alternative approach that would achieve the goal more reliably.
 The suggestion is described as “too technical” for the current discussion.

-After enough of these exchanges, she stops.
-Not because she has lost the knowledge.
-She still sees the problems clearly, still traces the dependencies in her head, still knows which parts of the system are fragile and why.
+After enough of these exchanges, she stops, not because she has lost the knowledge: she still sees the problems, still traces the dependencies in her head, still knows which parts of the system are fragile and why.
 The cost of stating what she sees, however, has become higher than the cost of staying silent.
-She learns that the organisation does not want the information she has but compliance wrapped in technical language.
+She learns that the organisation does not want the information she has; it wants compliance wrapped in technical language.
+In software-dependent corporates, the people who suffer first are not the least capable but the most reality-bound.

 ...